 I encouraged Diahan to immediately get to work putting her easy-to-follow explanations into a new series of quick reference guides.
 Genealogy Gems Publications is proud to publish her wonderful series of DNA quick reference guides for understanding your DNA results in plain language, and helping you get the most out of the investment you made in testing.

-Start Here to Jump into Using DNA for Genealogy
+Jump into Using DNA for Genealogy

 Diahan has a regular segment on my free Genealogy Gems Podcast where she answers your questions and provides invaluable insights into the latest in genetic genealogy.
 You can also find the complete archive of DNA articles at Genealogy Gems by clicking here.
 The most recent will appear first and then scroll down to read through the past articles.